Fasenra Pen (Benralizumab)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Injection site reactions (pain, redness, itching, swelling where injection was given)
+- injection site reactions (pain, redness, itching, swelling)

 Seek immediate medical attention if you experience:

-- Allergic reactions including rash, itching, hives, swelling of face/lips/tongue, shortness of breath, wheezing, difficulty breathing, fainting, dizziness, feeling lightheaded
+- allergic reactions (rash, itching, swelling of face/lips/tongue, difficulty breathing, dizziness)

 Important Warnings

-There are important safety considerations before starting Fasenra Pen treatment.
+There are important considerations to keep in mind before using Fasenra Pen.

 Who Should Not Take Fasenra Pen